grafana/mimir/docs/sources/mimir/_index.md

       height: 24
     - title: Visualize data
       href: ./visualize/
-      description: Grafana is an open platform for metrics visualization.
+      description: Query, visualize, and explore your metrics using Grafana, an open platform for metrics visualization.
 It supports multiple data stores including Prometheus.
-Grafana allows you to query, visualize, and understand your metrics.
 You can also visualize native histograms through Grafana Mimir since they are a Prometheuse data type.
       height: 24
 ---